 The date range given below indicates the months when the activity can usually be undertaken.

 Pricing The prices below are for a maximum of 8 people so the price can be shared between this number of people.
-2 hour lessons are £175 (2024), a half day or full day of cross country skiing with a fully qualified professional Instructor.
-You can also book a 2 hour lesson, contact us for prices.
-We also accept Euros by prior arrangement.
+2 hour lessons are £175 (2024), a half day is 3 hours and a full day is 6 hours with a fully qualified professional Instructor.
+Groups of more than 8 incur an additional organisational fee.
+We accept Euros by prior arrangement.

 Maximum Numbers To ensure you make the most of your skiing experience we take a maximum of 8 people per instructor.
 We can accommodate larger groups, but for safety and enjoyment this would require an additional Instructor.

 Equipment Rental We can arrange cross country ski rental for you, either 'classic' or 'skate' skis.
-To hire 'classic' skis, boots and poles normally costs around 10-12 Euros per day per person, with 'skate' skis, boots and poles, a few Euros more.
+To hire 'classic' skis, boots and poles in 2024 costs around 19 Euros per day per person, with 'skate' skis, boots and poles, around 29 Euros.
 In non-Euro countries the price is approximately the same, but in the local currency.
 Ski passes to use the tracks are around 10 - 12 Euros per day.

-The Complete Package We can also quote you an all inclusive price which can include accommodation, luggage transfers if a point to point journey, cross country ski hire, the guides fees and expenses and all logistics.
+The Complete Package We offer all inclusive packages which include accommodation, luggage transfers if on a point to point journey, cross country ski hire, the guides fees and expenses and all logistics.
 We can also add on other winter activities such as snowshoeing, ice climbing, alpine downhill skiing, dog sledding, etc depending on your chosen location.
 If you have a young family you may also like to consider renting a baby sledge or 'pulka' to tow them behind you!

 The prices given could vary depending on instructor availability at the time of booking.
 We recommend booking early to guarantee these rates.